dhyoon0527/Company-NAICS-Code-Mapping/README.md

 Data: Two options
 1. Bring your own dataset of company names with their NAICS codes
-2. Use built-in data from this repository that I webscraped from Delare County and Kentucky Directory
+2. Use built-in data from this repository that I gathered using web-scraping from Muncie-Delaware County and Kentucky Directory

+### Data Source
+* Industrial Directory for Muncie-Delaware County: http://www.muncie.com/Site-Selection-Data/Industrial-Directory.aspx?SeeAll=True
+* Kentucky Directory of Business & Industry: http://www.thinkkentucky.com/kyedc/kpdf/All_Facilities_Alpha.pdf